Quotation Marks for "Alleged" or "So-called"

 - Peter's "mates" left him on the path to die. (so-called mates)

 - Using his father's equipment, Alexander found over 50,000 bacteria on a "clean" chopping

 - The sheep were noticeably stressed.
 It must've been a very big "cat."
 (In this example, the quotation marks play two roles.
-They show a quotation of somebody who claimed the culprit was a cat and also allude to the idea of a so-called cat.)
+They show someone's words and they portray sarcasm (like using "so-called").

 - The waves "know" when you're about to stand up on the board.
 (Clearly, waves cannot know things.
 The quotes are used to convey the idea of "not literally.")

 Just Say It OnceWhen quotation marks are used to indicate "alleged" or "so-called," there is no need to use these actual words.